 Everest Panorama View Trek Route Overivew

-This holiday begins with a dramatic 40-minute flight from Kathmandu (or Ramechhap) to Lukla.
+This holiday begins with a dramatic 30-minute flight from Kathmandu (or Ramechhap - 18 minutes) to Lukla.
 After landing, you’ll start the trek on a gradual path on the riverbank of the Dudh Koshi River.
 Walking past a few small settlements, you’ll arrive at Phakding to conclude your first day of the trek.

 On the second day, you’ll climb steeply from Phakding to reach the Sherpa capital of Namche Bazaar.
-On the acclimatization day, you’ll go for a short hike to the Sherpa Culture Museum and the Everest Photo Gallery to learn about the ancient culture and lifestyle of the Sherpas.
+You go for a short hike to the Sherpa Culture Museum and the Everest Photo Gallery on acclimatize day.
+You learn about the ancient culture and lifestyle of the Sherpas.
+You hike up to Everest View Hotel with stunning view of Mount Everest.

 Beyond Namche Bazaar, you’ll take a scenic route towards the settlement of Tengboche.
 Here, you’ll visit Khumbu’s largest Buddhist monastery and receive blessings.
 Additionally, you’ll get to savour the close-up view of Ama Dablam.
 Mt.
 Everest, Nutpse, and Lhotse.

-Suitable for all ages and experience levels, Everest Panorama View Trek serves as an excellent introduction to trekking in the Himalayas.
+Everest Panorama View Trek serves as an excellent introduction to trekking in the Himalayas.
+This trek is suitable for all ages and experience levels.
 Although short, the steep ascents before Namche Bazaar and Tengboche can be exhausting for beginners.

 The Top Highlights of Everest Panorama View Trekking